BenSuqw123/BenSuqw123/README.md

 * Communicated with the client to understand project requirements.
 * Designed and developed a responsive website.
 * Implemented the requested website features.
-* Tested and fixed issues before delivery.
+* Tested and fixed issues before deployment.
-* Supported the client after deployment.
+* Supported the client after project delivery.

 ---